Spears Adult Wellness

 QUAD F is dedicated to developing friendships, motivating each other, having fun and promoting fitness, fusion and community engagement.
 During the 8 sessions, the participants will eat together and do at least two of the following activities: swim, basketball, Zumba, Pickleball, workout in fitness room, play board games, etc.

-As part of the YMCA’s collaboration with Cone Health, Debbie Kinney, RN, is on site at the Spears YMCA offering health assessments, lab screening events, wellness counseling, and Cone Health speakers.
-Lab tests are offered at a reduced cost to YMCA members.
-Testing is available by appointment during the Wellness Nurse office hours.
-Payment by cash or check only.
+As part of the YMCA’s collaboration with Cone Health, Debbie Kinney, RN, is on site at the Spears YMCA offering health assessments, Provider Referral Exercise Program (PREP), wellness counseling, and Cone Health speakers.

 Office hours: Monday, Wednesday, Friday 8am – 1pm